SAFETY GUIDE

 The difference between compliant RAMS and paperwork that will get you in trouble comes down to specificity and accuracy.
 Here are practical tips for writing RAMS that actually work.

 • Be specific.
-"Install consumer unit in kitchen" is better than "electrical installation work."
-"Isolate supply at main switch, lock off with personal padlock, prove dead at each outgoing way using GS38-compliant voltage indicator" is better than "safe isolation."
+“Install consumer unit in kitchen” beats “electrical installation work”.
+“Isolate supply at main switch, lock off with personal padlock, prove dead at each outgoing way using a GS38-compliant voltage indicator” beats “safe isolation”.

 • Use plain language.
 RAMS should be understandable to everyone who needs to follow them.
 Avoid jargon where possible and be clear about what needs to happen at each step.